Mourning dove: Taxonomy

-The ranges of most of the subspecies overlap a little, with three in the United States or Canada.
-The West Indian subspecies is found throughout the Greater Antilles.
-It has recently invaded the Florida Keys.
+The ranges of most of the subspecies overlap slightly, with three in the United States or Canada.
+The West Indian subspecies is found throughout the Greater Antilles, and is also invasive in the Florida Keys.
 The eastern subspecies is found mainly in eastern North America, as well as Bermuda and the Bahamas.
 The western subspecies are found in western North America, including parts of Mexico.
 The Panamanian subspecies is in Central America.
 The Clarion Island subspecies is found only on Clarion Island, off Mexico's Pacific coast.

 The mourning dove is sometimes called the "American mourning dove" to distinguish it from the distantly related mourning collared dove (Streptopelia decipiens) of Africa.
 It was also formerly known as the "Carolina turtledove" and the "Carolina pigeon".
 The "mourning" part of its common name comes from its doleful call.

 The mourning dove was thought to be the passenger pigeon's closest living relative on morphological grounds until genetic analysis showed Patagioenas pigeons are more closely related.
 The mourning dove was even suggested to belong to the same genus, Ectopistes, and was listed by some authors as E. carolinensis.
 The passenger pigeon (Ectopistes migratorius) was hunted to extinction in the early 1900s.